simdjson/simdjson/fuzz/Fuzzing.md

  - https://github.com/lemire/simdjson/issues/351
  - https://github.com/lemire/simdjson/issues/345

-Simdjson tries to follow [fuzzing best practises](https://google.github.io/oss-fuzz/advanced-topics/ideal-integration/#summary).
+The simdjson library tries to follow [fuzzing best practises](https://google.github.io/oss-fuzz/advanced-topics/ideal-integration/#summary).

-Simdjson is continuously fuzzed on [oss-fuzz](https://github.com/google/oss-fuzz).
+The simdjson library is continuously fuzzed on [oss-fuzz](https://github.com/google/oss-fuzz).

+## Currently open bugs

+You can find the currently opened bugs, if any at [bugs.chromium.org](https://bugs.chromium.org/p/oss-fuzz/issues/list?sort=-opened&q=proj%3Asimdjson&can=2): make sure not to miss the "Open Issues" selector.
+Bugs that are fixed by follow-up commits are automatically closed.

 ## Fuzzing as a CI job